fruitbox12/functions/README.md

 ![Jokes Card](https://readme-jokes.vercel.app/api)

 ## introduction
-UpGoaled is decentralized web application designed to offer a transparent and secure environment for goal tracking and accomplishment verification.
+UpGoaled is a decentralized web application designed to offer a transparent and secure environment for goal tracking and accomplishment verification.
 The platform incorporates tokenized rewards to encourage users to remain committed to their goals, fostering a sense of community through shared incentives.

 ## Key Features
 1. User Management: Users can create an account and manage their personal goals.

-2. Goal Creation and Management: Users can create goals, track progress.
+2. Goal Selection and Management: Users can join goals events, and track their progress.

 3. Staking: Users can pledge funds towards their goals as a commitment.
 If they complete the goal, they will get their pledged funds back.
 If they fail to complete the goal, they will not receive the funds they staked.